 Seats may be assigned at the driver's discretion.
-If the driver has assigned a student a seat, that is the seat he/she is required to sit in.
-The driver will be the judge as to how many should be in each seat.
+If the driver has assigned a student a seat, that is the seat he/she must sit in.
+The driver will judge how many should be in each seat.
 Seats are not to be held for a student who enters at a later stop, and everyone is expected to share seats.
 Passengers must be seated immediately.
 Seats may not be held for later passengers and must be shared when necessary.